mk4001/VE.Direct2InfluxDB-2.0/README.md

 Once the record has been captured on the ESP32, needs to parse the fields and collect the data, of what we need, before sending to InfluxDB.2

+In this new version 2.0 I used the official Victron Energy library "VeDirectFrameHandler" which is able to manage the "Chesum" field very well at the end of each record coming from a Victron device.

+The "ParsingData.ino" function takes on, in this new version, a less relevant role and is no longer invoked for each entire record but rather for each field every time an entire and correct record is validated at Checksum level.

 It's easy to create a free account on InfluxDB in the cloud, while for the more daring, you can download the entire suite needed for on-premise installation for a Raspberry PI for free.

 You can start directly in the Cloud from here: